PierreSenellart/provsql/doc/source/dev/memory.rst

 scales linearly with dataset size, while an earlier shared-memory variant hit limits at moderate scale factors.

+What that buys in speed it gives up in the guarantees PostgreSQL gives its own relations.
+The store is outside the WAL, the buffer manager and the catalog, so it is invisible to crash recovery, to streaming replication, to ``pg_dump`` and to ``CREATE DATABASE ...
+TEMPLATE`` under the PostgreSQL 15+ default strategy.
+The circuit's shape is what makes that tractable rather than fatal -- gates are immutable, content-addressed and re-created idempotently, so a transaction that rolls back leaves orphans rather than inconsistencies -- and the pieces that close the rest of the gap are:

+* **write-once probabilities and annotations** (:cfile:`probability_store.c`), the post-hoc mutations the circuit used to allow, with an undo list that clears the probabilities an aborted transaction wrote.
+The two ``info`` fields are written once *each*, with 0 meaning "nothing recorded", because they are written by different parties: :cfile:`CertifiedDDMaterialize.cpp` marks a gate certified as it builds it, and tags it with the route that made it a query's root once the whole d-DNNF exists;
+* **per-relation metadata in the heap** (:cfile:`table_info.c`), where catalog-shaped data belongs, so it follows the transaction and ``pg_dump`` carries it;
+* **ordered writes and an atomic rehash** (:cfile:`MMappedCircuit.cpp`, :cfile:`MMappedUUIDHashTable.cpp`), so an interrupted write leaves an unreferenced record rather than a dangling index;
+* **a periodic flush and an at-commit barrier** (``provsql.synchronous_commit``), which bound and then remove what a machine crash can lose;
+* **a custom WAL resource manager** (:cfile:`provsql_rmgr.c`, ``provsql.wal_logging``, PostgreSQL 15+), which lets a standby carry the store;
+* **a mark-and-sweep rebuild** (:cfile:`circuit_cleanup.c`), the one operation allowed to remove gates, and the repair tool for a store an interrupted write left damaged.

+The user-facing contract of all this -- what a transaction does to the circuit, what a backup carries, what a replica sees -- is in :doc:`../user/persistence`.

 Background Worker: ``provsql_mmap``
 -----------------------------------